Duff Beer

-Duff Beer is a brand of beer that originated as a fictional beverage on the animated series The Simpsons.
+Duff Beer is a brand of beer that originated as a fictional beverage on the American animated series The Simpsons.
 Beers using the Duff branding have been brewed in a number of countries, resulting in legal battles with varying results.
-An official version of the beer is sold in three variations near the Simpsons Ride at Universal Studios.
-In 2015, 20th Century Fox, producer of The Simpsons, began selling licensed Duff beer in Chile, with a view to driving out brandjacking.
+An official version is sold in three variations near the Simpsons Ride at Universal Studios.
+In 2015, 20th Century Fox, the producer of The Simpsons, began selling licensed Duff beer in Chile, with a view to driving out brandjacking.

 In 2016, Time included Duff Beer in a list of the most influential fictional companies of all time.

 Duff in The Simpsons

 Duff is Homer Simpson's beer of choice.
 It is a parody of stereotypical mass-market American lager: cheap, poor-quality, and heavily marketed everywhere.

 The beer's slogan is "Can't Get Enough of That Wonderful Duff", though there are others.
 In the season four episode, "Duffless", parking lot signs at the Duff brewery have the slogans "It's Always Time For Duff" and "Now Leaving Duff Country".
 In the first season episode, "Homer's Odyssey", Duff is described as "The beer that makes the days fly by".